 The „Diagnostics-4-Future Conference“ is an international meeting-place for users and providers in diagnostics and adjacent fields.
 Based on questions in medical care, clinics and laboratories, innovative solutions for new diagnostics are discussed including research and development.
-The focus is on solutions for rural areas (point-of-care).
-Organizer is the international competence network for diagnostics DiagNET and funded by the Interreg V-Program.
+The focus is also on solutions for rural areas (point-of-care).
+Organizer is the international competence network for diagnostics DiagNET that is funded by the Interreg V-Program.

 Characteristics of the conference

 Initiator is the competence network DiagNET, where companies, research institutions and clinics work on new diagnostics.
 DiagNET is the only cross-border network for diagnostics in Germany, Switzerland and Austria

 The discussed matters are highly user-oriented (physicians, clinicians, laboratories, medical centers).
 Medical needs and compatibility with user processes (clinical routine) are key factors for the conference.

 Especially, patient-oriented solutions regarding health-care in regional hospitals are addressed (e.g. point-of-care-testing).

 The conference connects partners from Europe with the 4-country region around Lake Constance (Germany, Switzerland, Austria & Liechtenstein).

 The conference brings together companies, laboratories, clinics, research institutions and health insurances / economists – in diagnostics and adjacent fields like pharma, biotech and medical technology.

 Sold out: The ‘Diagnostics-4-Future Conference’ got off to a flying start in November 2018 with around 160 participants from 8 countries.
 In a magnificent environment the conference organizers welcomed – companies, laboratories, physicians and researchers.